 The instrumentation was a chamber organ, a full organ, a string quartet, two trumpets, an oboe, bass drums (tuned to the 5th) and a full choir, divided in two parts on both sides of the stage.
 There were two solo singers, one male (I think his register was between a bass and a baritone) and a soprano.
 The tuning is either not well tempered or the players are not always in tune (which includes the solo singer)

-What I am going to call the third section started in minute 35.
+The third section (or what I think it is) started in minute 35.
 The choir seems to sing with more enthusiasm than ability (aren’t they at points off beat?).
 It continues with a slow second movement that suits the choir capacity much better.

-Towards minute 49 there is a fugato section (an Allelujah), starting from the bass singers, with the accompaniment of strings and organ.
+There is a fugato section towards minute 49 (an Allelujah), starting from the bass singers, with the accompaniment of strings and organ.
 I like fugatos, so this is a part that is clear to me and the most enjoyable so far.

 Towards minute 52, a piece starts with the church organ, the cello and one of the trumpets.
 This mostly homophonic piece offers a nice contrast to the previous, polyphonic one.
 It is slow but not long—yet it continues with a solo organ section that do not seem to provide anything new, on the contrary, is a lighter version of the previous trio.